LorettaDevs/Loretta/docs/articles/experimental/constant-folder.md

 ```cs
 using Loretta.CodeAnalysis.Lua.Experimental;
 ```
-and then use the `ConstantFold` extension method for `SyntaxNode` to constant fold that node and its children.
+and then use the [`ConstantFold`](xref:Loretta.CodeAnalysis.Lua.Experimental.LuaExtensions.ConstantFold*) extension method to constant fold that node and its children.

 ### Example
 The following `Program.cs` file is a simple console program that will constant fold the code in a file passed as an argument: